laminas/getlaminas.org/data/blog/2025/2025-04-08-mezzio101-what-defines-a-middleware-architecture.md

 Like the name suggests, **middleware are executed between the request and the server response** handled by your main codebase.
 The classic way of handling a request meant running through a sequence of code that is less adaptive.
-That is, unless you add a bunch of `if-else` statements for all the cases where the execution needs to exit prematurely.

 And here is where middleware shines.
 There are two main ways the middleware handles its input: